 This course covers basic and advanced topics in optical communications.
-We begin by a brief summary of the ray optics, summarizing the main properties of optical fibers.
-Then we move to describe the fiber optic channel including linear group velocity dispersion (GVD).
-Several investigations of GVD will be proposed to clarify its impact on the electric field.
-Next we examine the amplification process within an erbium doped fiber amplifier (EDFA), both from a physical and a state model point of view.
+We begin by discussing optical modulators.
+Then we move to analyze the fiber optic channel in linear regime by focusing on impairments such as attenuation and group velocity dispersion (GVD).
+Next, we examine the amplification process within an erbium doped fiber amplifier (EDFA), both from a physical and a state model point of view.
 We also analyze the noise figure of an EDFA and its impact on system performance.

-The next part of the course concerns polarization effects, both in the linear and nonlinear regime.
-In the first case we analyze polarization mode dispersion (PMD), in the second cross polarization modulation (XPolM).
+In this course, we also introduce polarization effects, both in the linear and nonlinear regime.
+In the first case, we analyze polarization mode dispersion (PMD), in the second cross polarization modulation (XPolM).

 Finally, we analyze modern optical communication systems based on advanced modulation formats and coherent detection.
 We also enter in the details of the digital signal processing (DSP) unit and of its main building algorithms.